What is the Difference Between git stash and git commit?

 Conclusion

-provides a permanent record in your repository’s history.
+Both git stash and git commit are indispensable tools for effective Git workflows.
+While git stash offers temporary storage for uncommitted changes, git commit provides a permanent record in your repository’s history.
 Understanding the differences and knowing when to use each will help you manage your codebase more efficiently and collaborate better with your team.